quii/learn-go-with-tests/maps.md

 }
 ```

-`Update` is very closely related to `Create` and will be our next implementation.
+`Update` is very closely related to `Add` and will be our next implementation.

 ## Try and run the test